 For more information read Diabetes – foot care.

 Podiatrists can help older people stay active by keeping their feet healthy.
 Some older people are unable to look after their feet because they have poor vision and limited flexibility.

 - nail problems, such as thickened or deformed nails that are difficult to cut

 Some of the more common sporting injuries that podiatrists treat are:

-- Inflammation of the tendon at the back of the ankle (Achilles tendonopathy)
+- inflammation of the tendon at the back of the ankle (Achilles tendinopathy)

 Podiatrists can advise about how to choose the right shoes for your feet.
 People who spend long periods of time on their feet, or those with arthritis, may have special footwear needs.

 - a firm heel counter that fits snugly around the back of the foot to avoid slipping during walking